commfish/BSAI_crab_assessments/SMBKC/smbkc_20/retrospective_model_1/README.md

 Update end year ranges and bycatch year ranges in the first section.
 Update meanrecruitement years (Line 26)

+### Retro without terminal survey year
+.ctl and .prj files do NOT have to be changed
+.dat file changes are reflected in new data file name (make sure to update gmacs.dat in each particular folder)

 BEFORE RUNNING MODEL:
 update gmacs.dat with correct file names for .dat, .ctl, .prj